carlopacioni/vortexR/README.md

 install.packages("vortexR")
 ```

-To install vortexR from source:
+To install the latest development version from source:

 ```
 install.packages("devtools")